 Build Your Evidence File

-💡 Pro Tip: A HVAC company in San Antonio, TX that I worked with kept 90 days of Google My Business post history as evidence during their appeal.
+๐ก Pro Tip: An HVAC company in San Antonio, TX that I worked with kept 90 days of Google Business Profile post history as evidence during their appeal.
 Google reviewers noted it in the reinstatement confirmation.
 Active listings get reinstated faster than dormant ones.

 2. Gather stronger documentation.
 A denial often means the reviewer wasn't convinced the business is legitimate.
 Add to your evidence file: a signed lease agreement, an official business license from your state's Secretary of State website, or a letter from your local Chamber of Commerce.

 3. Request a Google Business Profile Expert review.
 Google offers a live support option for suspended profiles.
-Go to support.google.com/business → Select "Contact us" → Choose "Suspend or reinstatement issues."
+Go to support.google.com/business, select "Contact us," then choose "Suspend or reinstatement issues."
 You'll be able to request a callback or chat session with a Google specialist.
 This path takes longer but gives you a human reviewer instead of automated processing.

-4. Check for account-level issues.
-If your Google account itself has violations — not just the individual listing — reinstatement becomes significantly harder.
+5. Check for account-level issues.
+If your Google account itself has violations, not just the individual listing, reinstatement becomes significantly harder.
 Look for any warnings in your Google account settings and resolve those separately.

 Flento's Business Listing Management Software also maintains NAP consistency across 50+ US directories, which eliminates one of the most common secondary triggers for GBP suspensions: conflicting business information across the web.

-Q: How long does a Google Business Profile suspension take to resolve in the US?
-A: Soft suspension appeals typically take 3–10 business days.
-Hard suspension reviews take 14–30 days.
+How long does a Google Business Profile suspension take to resolve in the US?
+Soft suspension appeals typically take 3โ10 business days.
+Hard suspension reviews take 14โ30 days.
 Using Google's live support option (chat or callback) can sometimes accelerate this, but average wait times vary by season and case complexity.
+If you haven't heard back in 14 days, post in the GBP Community Forum where Product Experts can escalate.

-Q: Can I still get calls and reviews during a GBP suspension?
-A: No. A suspended listing is invisible on Google Maps and Search.
+Can I still get calls and reviews during a GBP suspension?
+No. A suspended listing is invisible on Google Maps and Search.
 Customers cannot find you, call from your listing, or leave new reviews while the suspension is active.
+Existing reviews remain on your profile and are restored upon reinstatement.

-Q: What documents does Google accept as proof during a reinstatement appeal?
-A: Business licenses, state registration certificates, utility bills showing your business address, lease agreements, health department permits, professional licenses, and storefront photos with visible signage and street address are all accepted.
+What documents does Google accept as proof during a reinstatement appeal?
+Business licenses, state registration certificates, utility bills showing your business address, lease agreements, health department permits, professional licenses, and storefront photos with visible signage and street address are all accepted.
 Include multiple document types for strongest results.
+Have all files ready before opening the appeal form, you have 60 minutes from the time you open the document upload step.

-Q: Will my reviews still be there after my GBP is reinstated?
-A: In most cases, yes — your reviews are preserved during a soft suspension and returned upon reinstatement.
+Will my reviews still be there after my GBP is reinstated?
+In most cases, yes, your reviews are preserved during a soft suspension and returned upon reinstatement.
 Hard suspensions carry a higher risk of review loss, though Google's official position is that reinstated profiles retain their review history.

-Q: Can a competitor report my Google Business Profile and get it suspended?
-A: Yes.
+Can a competitor report my Google Business Profile and get it suspended?
+Yes.
 Google allows users to flag listings for policy violations.
-However, a competitor's report alone doesn't suspend a listing — Google's systems review flagged profiles and make their own determination.
+However, a competitor's report alone doesn't suspend a listing, Google's systems review flagged profiles and make their own determination.
 If your listing was suspended, there is a policy issue present, regardless of who reported it.

 Every week your listing stays suspended, you're invisible to customers searching for exactly what you offer in your area.
-The good news: for most US businesses, the path from suspended to reinstated is 3–5 steps — and every one of them is within your control.
+The good news: for most US businesses, the path from suspended to reinstated is clear, fix the violation first, document everything, and submit once with strong evidence.

 Don't appeal before fixing the violation.
 Don't create a new listing while your appeal is active.
-Document everything.
+Document every change.
 And once you're back, put a monitoring system in place so you're never caught off guard again.